TovarishFin/cody-lamson/data/frameworks/parity.md

 ---
 framework: Parity
 experience: 2 years
+weight: 98
 ---

+## Experience
-Have used in combination with truffle to deploy smart contracts to various Ethereum networks in including: ropsten, kovan, and mainnet
+I have used in combination with truffle to deploy smart contracts to various Ethereum networks in including: ropsten, kovan, and mainnet.